mbround18/valheim-docker/README.md

 ### [Webhook Support](./docs/webhooks.md)

-This repo can automatically send notifications to discord via the WEBHOOK_URL variable.
+This repo can automatically send odin.notifications to discord via the WEBHOOK_URL variable.
 Only use the documentation link below if you want advanced settings!

 [Click Here to view documentation on Webhook Support](./docs/webhooks.md)